DavidKric/my-app/CLEANUP_README.md

 - Removed duplicate PDF setup files at the root level
 - Maintained the centralized PDF setup in `my-app/lib/pdf-setup.ts`

+### 5. PDF Worker Configuration Refactoring
+- Improved the PDF.js worker configuration in `lib/pdf-setup.ts`:
+  - Added a cascading approach that tries multiple sources for the PDF worker
+  - Prioritizes a local worker file, then CDN, then falls back to an inline minimal worker
+- Added a script to automatically copy the worker file to the public directory:
+  - Created `scripts/copy-pdf-worker.js` to handle worker file copying
+  - Updated package.json to run this script before both dev and build commands
+- Created documentation in `PDF_WORKER_SETUP.md` explaining the approach

 ## Current Project Structure
 The main components of the application are now organized as follows: